Azure-Samples/azure-video-indexer-samples/VideoIndexerEnabledByArc/live/readme.md

 --accountResourceGroup "<account-resource-group>"
 ```

-This command does the following:
+The command above performs these steps automatically:
-1. Creates Asset endpoint profile in AIO.
+1. Creates an Asset Endpoint Profile in AIO
-2. Creates Asset in AIO.
+2. Creates an Asset in AIO for stream management
-3. Creates Preset in Video Indexer.
+3. Creates a Video Preset in Video Indexer
-4. Creates Camera in Video Indexer.
+4. Creates a Camera in Video Indexer
-5. Connects the AIO Asset and the AIO Asset endpoint profile to the Video Indexer Camera.
+5. Links all components together for seamless operation

-Delete a camera with AIO integration:
+#### Deleting a Camera with AIO Integration
+To remove a camera and all its associated components:
 ```bash
 ./vi_cli.sh delete camera -aio -y \
 --cameraId "<camera-id>" \